jeremjlr/MurphySecurity/README.md

 Both core and camera installations are assumed to be done on a fresh raspberry pi os install.<br/>
 Both should also have the same private WiFi network saved for automated connection.<br/>
 MurphySecurity was developped under python 3.7.3, it hasn't been tested with any other python version.<br/>
-Do not forget to also forward ports 80 and 443 to the core raspberry pi, to which you should assign a static IP.
+Do not forget to also forward ports 80 and 443 to the core raspberry pi, to which you should also assign a static IP.

 ### [Core only] 433Mhz Receiver/Transmitter GPIO Connections
 If you're installing a core don't forget to set up the GPIO 433Mhz receiver and transmitter using the following instructions :